 What Are Some Ways I Can Consume Electrolytes?

 Natural electrolyte boosters are sea salt, coconut water, lemons, green vegetables, and basically anything that’s high in magnesium, calcium, potassium, sodium, phosphate, hydrogen, bicarbonate, and chloride.
 Looking for (or making your own) drinks with these types of natural ingredients is best when you’re trying to consume liquids that contain electrolytes, because it replenishes you without flooding your body with processed or artificial ingredients.
 While popular soft drinks and sports drinks claim to contain electrolytes and minerals that will replenish your body, many of these are using artificial flavors and sugars that aren’t good for you.

 Proper hydration is important for everyone, but especially for those who are more active like athletes and dancers.
-When you sweat, your body not only loses water, it loses electrolytes too, making it important to consume drinks that naturally replenish your body’s supply of electrolytes.
+When you sweat, your body not only loses water, it loses electrolytes too (this is why your sweat is salty) making it important to consume drinks that naturally replenish your body’s supply of electrolytes.
 If you don’t properly hydrate before, during, and after your workout, you’ll end up dehydrated.
 To help prevent dehydration and electrolyte deficiency, you can buy electrolyte drinks, or make your own using ingredients like sea salt, lemonade, and coconut water.
 Keeping your body properly hydrated not only helps your performance and recovery as an athlete or dancer, it helps boost your overall body function, making you happy and healthier over time.